 I want to be direct about this, because the internet is not.

 Testosterone replacement therapy is a medical treatment.
-It suppresses your body's own hormone production.
-It affects fertility.
-It requires blood monitoring every three to six months, indefinitely.
-It is not a performance upgrade.
-It is not a shortcut to feeling 25 again.
+It suppresses your body's own hormone production, affects fertility, and requires blood monitoring every three to six months — indefinitely.
+It is not a performance upgrade or a shortcut to feeling 25 again.

-I prescribe it when a man has a genuine biochemical deficiency — confirmed on two separate morning blood tests — combined with symptoms that are consistent with that deficiency and not better explained by something else.
-That is the clinical standard.
-That is what I follow.
+I prescribe it when a man has a genuine biochemical deficiency — confirmed on two separate morning blood tests — combined with symptoms consistent with that deficiency and not better explained by something else.
+That is the clinical standard I follow.

 If you are here because you feel tired, stressed, or have lost motivation — those are real symptoms worth investigating.
 But they are not automatically testosterone deficiency.
 Thyroid dysfunction, sleep disorders, depression, anaemia, and chronic stress all produce identical symptoms.